 The combination is used and both appear effective, but interventions do not currently support additive or synergistic effects of the two

 One review assessing the evidence for the safety of Vitex Agnus in persons noted that despite a lack of case studies associated with Vitex consumption, that there is insufficient evidence to conclude whether or not Vitex is safe for consumption by pregnant or lactating women and it is uncertain if Vitex crosses into breast milk from the mother.

-There is a report in existence of a case where a girl with a Microadenoma tumor (which increaes prolactin levels in serum which is used as diagnosis) was falsely masked by consumption of Vitex Agnus Castus.
+There is a report in existence of a case where a woman with a microadenoma tumor (which increaes prolactin levels in serum which is used as diagnosis) was falsely masked by consumption of Vitex Agnus Castus.
 It has intentionally been used in another case study where a lowering of prolactin levels in a 31 year old women with an adenoma tumor reached 80% of baseline levels, but no reduction in symptoms associated with high prolactin levels appeared to exist.

 There appears to be case reports of pruritic exanthema associated with vitex agnus castus with other skin symptoms such as erythema and worsening of preexisting acne being sporadically associated with the supplement.
 It is possible that this is due to an allergic reaction, as at least one study has noted dermatitis after a single dose leading to cessation of the study medication.